-Metal casting is the process of pouring liquid metal into a mold to achieve the desired shape.
 The oldest known metal casting is that of a copper frog, believed to have been produced in 3200 BCE in Mesopotamia when copper was a popularly used material.
-Later, around 2000 BCE, Iron was discovered, but it was not until around 700 BCE that the Chinese developed the first production of cast iron was developed in China.
+Later, around 2000 BCE, iron was discovered.
+But it was not until around 700 BCE that the first production of cast iron was developed in China.
 Interestingly enough, the sand molding process of casting metals was also invented in China in 645 BCE.

-Today, nearly every mechanical device we use, from automobiles to washing machines are manufactured using metal parts that were cast.
-The difference between today’s cast metal products and those that were manufactured even 100 years ago, is the precision and tolerances that can be achieved through the computerized automated design process and modern methods for producing the detailed cores and molds.
+Today, nearly every mechanical device we use, from automobiles to washing machines are manufactured using metal parts that were created using the casting process.
+The difference between today’s cast metal products and those that were manufactured even 100 years ago is the precision and tolerances that can be achieved through the computerized automated design process, and modern methods for producing the detailed cores and molds.
 Modern-day metal casting represents innovation at work.

 Throughout the centuries, various combinations of raw materials have been developed to produce various metal types.
 Some cast products are used in engines that require a high tolerance for heat and cold.
-Cast iron pipe must resist corrosion and high pressures.
+Cast iron pipes must resist corrosion and high pressures.
 Other cast parts must be lightweight but durable.
 In many applications, parts are designed to allow for precise tolerance between expansion and contraction.
-The advancement in the quality of cast metal products starts with the quality of the mineral product itself.

 General Kinematics is proud to be a leading manufacturer of automated vibratory processing equipment that has innovated alongside the foundry industry for nearly 60 years.
 To get more information about all of the General Kinematics foundry equipment, contact us today!